xeokit/sdk/README.md

 ### Utility Libraries

-Most of the SDK's internal and lower-level functionality is provided as fully-documented utility libraries.
+The SDK's internal and lower-level functionalities are mostly available as utility libraries with complete documentation.

 | Package                                                                  | Modules                                                               | Description                                          |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------|